azavea/grout-2018-fellowship/docs/demo-framework.md

 - Of the four frameworks I considered, Vue.js is the newest, and although it appears to be growing quickly its community is comparatively small.
-    - For context, the StackOverflow tags for the for frameworks show:
+    - For context, the StackOverflow tags for the four frameworks show:
         - Angular: ~120k questions
         - React: ~90k questions
         - Ember: ~22k questions